-Any part of this user guide may be copied for use internally in your organisation or business so that you can use Boundary-Line for the purpose for which it is licensed to your organisation or business.
+Any part of this guide may be copied for use internally in your organisation or business so that you can use the product for the purpose for which it is licensed to your organisation or business (but not otherwise).

-No part of this user guide may be reproduced or transmitted in any form or by any means (including electronically) for commercial exploitation without the prior written consent of Ordnance Survey.
+No part of this guide may be reproduced or transmitted in any form or by any means (including electronically) for commercial exploitation without the prior written consent of Ordnance Survey.

-No part of this user guide may be copied or incorporated in products, services or publications which you generate for onward sale, or as free promotional or support materials, without the prior written consent of Ordnance Survey.
+No part of this guide may be copied or incorporated in products, services or publications that you generate for onward sale, or as free promotional or support materials, without the prior written consent of Ordnance Survey.